AI Slop

 Related Terms

-- Brand Voice DriftThe measurable divergence between a brand's stated voice and its produced content over time, especially across channels.
+- Brand Language DriftThe measurable divergence between a brand's stated language and the content that actually ships, especially across channels and contributors.

 - Deterministic ContentContent produced by systems that yield the same brand-aligned output for the same input, every time.
 Opposite of probabilistic AI generation.